veenaurkude/Stay-Vista-Hotel-Booking/README.md

 ## Code Quality and Workflow

-### Husky for Pre-Commit Hooks

-Stay Booker Pro uses Husky to manage pre-commit hooks, ensuring that code quality and formatting standards are maintained.
-Before each commit, Husky runs various checks to make sure that the committed code adheres to defined standards.

 ### GitHub Workflow

 The project is equipped with a GitHub Actions workflow to automate the testing, building, and code quality checks.
 The workflow consists of three primary jobs: